List of current champions in TNA Wrestling

 Total Nonstop Action Wrestling (TNA) is an American professional wrestling promotion based in Nashville, Tennessee.
 Title reigns are either determined by professional wrestling matches or are awarded to a wrestler as a result of the culmination of various scripted storylines.
-There are three active singles championships and one active tag team championship for male wrestlers, a singles and tag team championship specifically for female wrestlers (though on some rare occasions a title has been held by someone of the opposite gender).
+There are three active singles championships and one active tag team championship for male wrestlers, with two singles and a tag team championship specifically for female wrestlers (though on some rare occasions a title has been held by someone of the opposite gender).